-Uninteresting or non-distinctive elements compete with one another for the viewer’s attention, making it easier for them to skip over (especially because people’s attention spans are smaller than ever).
+Uninteresting or non-distinctive elements compete for the viewer’s attention, making it easier for them to skip over.

 Simple logos are easier to understand and absorb, but more importantly, they’re easier to recall when people see them again.
 A simple logo will make it easier to catch the attention of someone driving on the highway or make your product identifiable on the crowded shelves at a store.

-If it’s not going to strengthen the overall design or your brand message, don’t add it.
+If it doesn’t strengthen the overall design or your brand message, don’t add it.

 The second trait is appropriate.
 A logo must be simple, but not every simple logo is iconic.
-The logo must work for its intended use and target audience.
+A company logo must work for its intended use and target audience.